XaviGriso/TrueLayer/README.md

 _Assumptions Notes_

+There is no master account creation, so the following is true

 - The only user with data that will allow the store of data is John Doe
 - Given the above, it will be possible to run the debug endpoint against that test user
+- All the API's John Doe test users (1 to 100) will return the same user data, so here we are testing with 1 user

 ### Data